keptn/lifecycle-toolkit/README.md

 Providing the metrics as CRD into a K8s cluster will facilitate the reusability of this data across multiple components.
 Furthermore, this allows using multiple observability platforms for different metrics.

-A `KeptnMetric` is defined in a yaml file that looks like the following:
+A Keptn metric definition looks like the following:

 ```yaml
 apiVersion: metrics.keptn.sh/v1alpha2